Ipotrick/Daxa/README.md

 # This repo is the home of the Daxa GPU-library

-Daxa is not aimed to expose all vulkan features or even stay very close to it api wise.

-Its primary goal is be easy to use, very low cpu overhead and modern gpu feature access.
+Daxa is a gpu rendering interface library.
+It is meant to be modern and easy to use.

 Aside from the gpu abstraction, daxa also includes a few generalized helper abstractions, like an ImGui backend or a simple asset manager.
 These are included mainly to get things going in a new project.